 Risk management is critical to the success of any project and must be developed during the planning stages of the project management process.
-A seven-step method for creating a risk management plan is outlined in A Practical Approach to Creating a Risk Management Plan.
+Using the free risk register template we provide below, you will learn what a risk register is and how best to utilize the template.
+A six-step method for creating a risk management plan is outlined in A Practical Approach to Creating a Risk Management Plan.
 The next step is creating a risk register.

 The Importance of a Risk Register

 The risk register starts, of course, with a risk management plan.
 The project manager must seek input from team members as well as stakeholders and possibly even end users.
 The risk register or risk log becomes essential as it records identified risks, their severity, and the actions steps to be taken.
 It can be a simple document, spreadsheet, or a database system, but the most effective format is a table.
 A table presents a great deal of information in just a few pages.
 Managers should view the risk register as a management tool through a review and updating process that identifies, assesses, and manages risks down to acceptable levels.
 The register provides a framework in which problems that threaten the delivery of the anticipated benefits are captured.
 Actions are then instigated to reduce the probability and the potential impact of specific risks.
 Make your risk register visible to project stakeholders so they can see that risks are being addressed.
 They may flag risks you haven’t identified and give other options for risk mitigation.

 There is no standard list of components that should be included in the risk register.
 The Project Management Institute Body of Knowledge (PMBOK) and PRINCE2 among other organizations make recommendations for risk register contents, but they are not set in stone.
 Some of the most widely used components are as follows:

 [caption id=”” align="aligncenter” width="600”] A simple risk register[/caption]